 - Regional NEMBA recommends that only the chapter treasurer have direct access to the bank account in order to streamline record keeping and maintain fiscal controls.

 - Creating an annual chapter budget can help assure that chapter funds are being put to good use.
-Part of the responsibility of chapter leadership is to make sure that the funding it receives is used to promote mountain biking and more mountain biking opportunities.
+Part of the responsibility of chapter leadership is to make sure that the funding it receives is used to promote mountain biking.
 Some chapters will dedicate a certain about of their budget to different types of programming, such as trail care, ride guides, special events.
 Other chapters also make sure that the key parks in their territory receive a certain level of earmarked funding.

-- It can be a good use of chapter funds to provide food at Trail Care days and meetings.
+- A good use of chapter funds is to provide food at Trail Care days and meetings.